-CASA of Tarrant County's endowment fund consist of donor-restricted endowments.
-Income from donor restricted endowments is restricted for specific purposes and, therefore, is not available for general expenditure.
+CASA of Tarrant County's endowment fund consist of donor-restricted endowments and, therefore, is not available for general expenditure.

-NOTE 13 FUNCTIONALIZED EXPENSE ALLOCATION METHODOLOGY
+NOTE 11 FUNCTIONALIZED EXPENSE ALLOCATION METHODOLOGY

 The financial statements report certain categories of expenses that are attributable to the program, supporting and fundraising functions of the organization.
 These expenses include program expenses, special fundraising event expenses and administrative and occupancy expenses.
 The special event expenses were allocated based management's best estimate between time spent raising program awareness and raising funds at the event.
 The program and administrative expenses were allocated as a percentage based on total employee time spent between the three departments.